Happy Happy Nester

 Step 1 – Prep

 So, first, you gather all your ingredients.
 And for this recipe, you’ll want to invest in a food scale.
 So measure out all your ingredients.
 Also, you’ll want to get your baking rings ready.
 Measure and cut out tin foil or parchment paper to the shape of the ring’s inside—lightly oil inside the ring and the aluminum tin foil or parchment to the interior.
-Next, place the aluminum or paper inside the ring, ensuring the oiled side will be next to the pancake batter.
+Next, place the aluminum or paper inside the ring for best results, ensuring the oiled side will be next to the pancake batter.
 Place the rings on a cookie sheet with a Silpat liner.

 Step 2 – Preheat oven to 350 degrees Fahrenheit.